shoma07/sidekiq-ecs-scaler/README.md

     queue: scheduler
 ```

+### About AWS IAM Policy

+The task role of ECS task that runs Sidekiq workers requires the following permissions:

+- `ecs:DescribeTasks`
+- `ecs:DescribeServices`
+- `ecs:UpdateService`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.